 Photo by: Bigstock/rblekicki

 Without a doubt, autumn is the best time to visit New England and relish in the splendor that is provided by the fall foliage.
 Folks from around the country and the world visit our fair states to get outside and catch a glimpse of the painted countryside.
 They come to hike the forest, visit farm stands and orchards, and take amazing drives by mountain notches, rural villages, lakeside reflections, and fabulous ocean vistas surrounded by autumnal color.
 Each state offers its own variation on the fall theme.
-The following are some of the best and spectacular fall foliage drives in New England to experience with your family.
+The following are some of the best and most spectacular New England fall foliage drives to experience with your family.
 Maybe you can fit in a stop or two along the way to stretch those legs!

 Best Fall Drives in Massachusetts